uwdata/visual-embedding/README.md

 <img width="600" src=figures/ve_extended.png>
 <p>Figure 2.
 Visual embedding can be also useful for modeling <em>dynamic visualization interactions</em>.
 Dynamic visualization interactions bidirectionally couple data and its visual encoding.
 The goal is to enable users to
-"experiment" by dynamically changing the visualizations and attribute values of a dataset (see, e.g., <a href=https://vimeo.com/6707698>Media for Thinking the Unthinkable</a>, <a href=https://vimeo.com/64895205>Stop Drawing Dead Fish</a>, <a href=http://ieeexplore.ieee.org/abstract/document/6875985/>DimpVis</a> for further motivation).
-Under the visual embedding model, a dynamic visualization interaction is considered effective if 1) a change in data induced by the interaction causes a proportional perceptual change in the visual encoding of data and 2) a change in the visual encoding due to the interaction is reflected by a change in data value that is proportional to the perceived change in the visual encoding. </p>
+"experiment" by dynamically changing the visualizations and attribute values of a dataset (see, e.g., <a href=https://vimeo.com/6707698>Media for Thinking the Unthinkable</a>, <a href=https://vimeo.com/64895205>Stop Drawing Dead Fish</a>, <a href=http://ieeexplore.ieee.org/abstract/document/6875985/>DimpVis</a> for further motivation). </p>

 Examples of Visual Embedding
 ===============================================